-Capturing Ps from Deceased Persons
+Capturing Palm Prints from Deceased Persons

 As is the case with fingerprints, the condition of the palm may affect the quality of the acquired print.
 If rigor mortis is present in a deceased individual, it may not be possible to easily acquire the palm print.
-The procedures that are to be followed to obtain a may vary by jurisdiction.
+The procedures that are to be followed to obtain a palm print may vary by jurisdiction.

-P Capture of Latent Prints from Objects
+Palm Print Capture of Latent Prints from Objects

 The same considerations exist for capturing latent palm prints as for latent fingerprints.